1985 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1985.
-No names were retired, so it was used again in the 1991 season, although the name Dolores was misspelled as Delores in 1991.
-This is the same list used for the 1979 season, except for the added names.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1985.
+This is the same list used for the 1979 season, though names beginning with "X", "Y", and "Z" were added during season due to the high level of cyclogenesis.
 Storms were named Kevin, Linda, Marty, Nora, Olaf, Rick, Sandra, Terry, Vivian, Waldo, and Xina for the first time in 1985.
-The name Pauline was previously used in the 1961 and 1968 seasons respectively.
+The name Pauline was previously used on the old four-year lists.
+No names were retired from this list following the season, and it was used again for the 1991 season, though the name Dolores would be spelled as "Delores".